soxueren/atsd/api/data/alerts/update.md

 Change acknowledgement status of the specified alerts.

-This method can be acknowledge and un-acknowledge alerts by adding `"acknowledged": true|false` property in the request.
+This method can be used to acknowledge and un-acknowledge alerts with `"acknowledged": true|false` property in the request.

 If `acknowledged` property is not specified, the alert will be un-acknowledged.